Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Analysis Methodology: Bayesian Approach

 \subsection{Bayesian Calibration}

-After verifying the predictive accuracy of the emulator, we proceed with the Bayesian calibration of the Cross EV-HRG model parameters through comparison the model predictions to experimental hadron yield data and LQCD observables.
-The goal of this calibration is to sample the posterior distributions of the model parameters by combining prior knowledge with the likelihood of the observed data, thereby enabling statistically consistent inference of parameter values, along with their uncertainties and correlations.
+After verifying the predictive accuracy of the emulator, we proceed with the Bayesian calibration of the Cross EV--HRG model parameters through comparison with the model predictions with experimental hadron yield data and LQCD observables.
+This framework provides the full posterior distribution of the model parameters and naturally incorporates prior information, correlated uncertainties, and parameter degeneracies.
+Sampling of the posterior is carried out using MCMC, with the GP emulator enabling efficient evaluation of model predictions during the sampling procedure.